-In July, Clal was visited by a group of college-age Russian speaking Jews who are part of LEAD, a leadership program through FEGS, which brings students together to study leadership and introduce them to the Jewish community.
-Arranged by Clal Teaching Fellow Janet R. Kirchheimer, who teaches in the FEGS program, the site visit offered the students a chance to learn more about what it means to be a Jewish leader and meet CLAL faculty and staff.
+In the last month, Clal faculty met twice with a group of college-age Russian speaking Jews who are part of LEAD, a student internship program operated by FEGS and sponsored by UJA Federation of New York.
+The program brings students together to study leadership and introduce them to the Jewish community.
+The sessions, arranged by Clal Teaching Fellow Janet R. Kirchheimer, offered the students a chance to learn more about what it means to be a Jewish leader, and are part of our ongoing work with LEAD.

 "Maccabiah is one of the healthiest engagements with young people...in American Jewish life." says Rabbi Irwin Kula who has participated in the games in various capacities, including officiating as rabbi at many b’nei and b’not mitzvah ceremonies.
 Maccabi USA is seeking Jewish athletes to represent the USA at the 19th World Maccabiah Games in Israel, July 17-30, 2013.

 "...Is there a way to see some benefit or truth in another’s views?
 Is it possible that our values are not all about being clearly right or wrong?
 Can you live in the possibility that truth is not a monopoly?
 And might this be a Jewish principle?
 Perhaps Judaism has wisdom for what is lacking in our public, on the divisive discussions that face society today? ..."